 Jobs theory and customer journeys

 When creating new products and companies, a common practice is to build a customer journey.
-Based on a persona, we develop the entire timeline of the person: the see an add on Facebook, enter to the store, check the marketing video, purchase the product, receive it 3 days later, end.
+Based on a persona, we develop the entire timeline of the person: they see an ad on Facebook, click on a link and enter to the store, check the marketing video, purchase the product, receive it 3 days later, end.

 In this light, we can think about jobs theory (specifically, the 202303251644 Jobs to be done framework) to come up with a plan that considers different touch points depending on the type of job the customer has in mind.